MathVista: Evaluating Mathematical Reasoning of Foundation Models in Visual Contexts: The Dataset

 \paragraph{Review and collection of VQA datasets.} Many existing VQA datasets feature instances requiring mathematical reasoning abilities, such as arithmetic operations or numeric common sense.
 Incorporating these datasets enhances problem diversity in terms of tasks, domains, visual contexts, and reasoning skills involved.
 We reviewed more than 70 datasets, collecting 19 of them that contain math-related instances and are publicly available, as listed in \S \ref{sec:source_data}.
 Since these datasets are not originally math-targeted, we initially designed heuristic rules to automatically select examples likely to involve mathematical reasoning from a large pool of candidates.
 Examples with numeric answers or those containing quantity words (as listed in \S \ref{sec:automatic_selection}) in the questions were selected.
 This automatic filtration yielded 4,949 VQA-format examples, though some false positive examples remained.
 Therefore, we engaged three expert annotators to manually label these examples to determine if they involve mathematical reasoning (more details in \S ~\ref{sec:human_is_math}).
 Utilizing majority voting and limiting each source dataset to 400 examples, we finalized a collection of 2,739 examples.

 \paragraph{Collection of three new datasets.} While the source datasets we collected encompass multiple visual contexts and mathematical reasoning abilities, certain scenarios remain unaddressed: logical reasoning on puzzle test diagrams, statistical reasoning on functional plots, and scientific reasoning on academic figures.
 To address these gaps, we introduced three new datasets: IQTest, FunctionQA, and PaperQA, with examples illustrated in Figure~\ref{fig:our_new_3_datasets}.
 IQTest comprises 228 examples requiring inductive reasoning, abstract thinking, pattern prediction, and calculations, sourced from puzzle test figures on online learning platforms.
 FunctionQA, with 400 examples, emphasizes subtle visual perceptions of functional plots and algebraic reasoning concerning variables, expressions, equations, and functions.
 PaperQA is a novel dataset featuring questions derived from informative academic illustrations, including tables, figures, and charts from online education resources, with 107 examples sourced from papers released in August 2023 on Huggingface\footnote{\url{https://huggingface.co/papers}}.

-To ensure data quality, all questions were manually annotated by graduate students in STEM fields and further refined through a rigorous review process.
-The GUI of the annotation tool is shown in Figure~\ref{fig:gui_new_data_annotation} in \S \ref{sec:annotate_new_data}.
+To ensure data quality, all questions were manually annotated by graduate students in STEM fields and further refined through a rigorous review process. \new{To ensure consistency in annotation, we employed a two-step process.
+Initially, each dataset was independently annotated by three reviewers, resulting in a high inter-annotation consistency rate of 99.2\%.
+Specifically, among the newly collected 736 questions, only 6 exhibited disagreements in the annotated answers.
+Then, these discrepancies were resolved through discussion among the entire review team, ensuring a consensus was reached on each example. } The GUI of the annotation tool is shown in Figure~\ref{fig:gui_new_data_annotation} in \S \ref{sec:annotate_new_data}.